hashicorp/terraform/website/source/intro/vs/cloudformation.html.markdown

 unified syntax, instead of requiring operators to use independent and non-interoperable tools for each platform and service.

-Terraform also seperates the planning phase from the execution phase, by using the concept of an execution plan.
+Terraform also separates the planning phase from the execution phase, by using the concept of an execution plan.
 By running `terraform plan`, the current state is refreshed and the configuration is consulted to generate an action plan.
 The plan includes all actions to be taken: